Singapore Civil Defence Force: Organisation structure

-SCDF is led by the Commissioner of the SCDF and three deputy commissioners, each in charge of Strategy & Corporate Services, Operations & Resilience and Future Technology & Public Safety.
+SCDF is led by the Commissioner of the SCDF and three deputy commissioners, respectively in charge of Strategy & Corporate Services, Operations & Resilience and Future Technology & Public Safety.
 The SCDF is organised with one headquarter element commanding seven divisions.
 Of the latter, four (1st, 2nd, 3rd, and 4th Divisions) are territorial divisions; another two are training divisions, namely the Civil Defence Academy (CDA) and National Service Training Centre (NSTC) and can be activated as the 5th and 6th Divisions respectively in times of emergency; the eighth is the Marine Division, which was set up on 1 April 2012 with the capability and capacity to respond to marine fire and rescue incidents.